gcook194/vm-tech-exercise/README.md

 ```

 ## CI Pipeline
 There is a very basic Github Actions workflow file located at `.github/workflows/pipeline.yml`.
-Github automatically looks for these files and runs them based on the conditions specified in the file.
+Github automatically looks for these files and runs them based on the conditions specified.
 In our case the pipeline runs on any push to main.

 The pipeline doesn't put the code anywhere but it does install and cache dependencies then runs unit and integration tests.
 In a production solution, the next steps would obviously be things like security scans, Linting and pushing artefacts to cloud providers using things like Docker.